Food desert: Climate change and weather

 Food access can be restricted in an area that is hit by natural disasters.
 Access to stores in low-income neighborhoods can be blocked when roads are flooded.
 Building damage can delay store openings.
 After Hurricane Harvey, grocery stores were not able to resume normal operation as they faced issues of infrastructure damage and supply issues.
 This situation was particularly dire for low-income communities, as they often have fewer resources to cope with such disasters and are more likely to live in areas prone to flooding and lacking in food retail options.

 This resulted in supermarkets in low-income neighborhoods being closed longer than other stores, which only worsened pre-existing inequalities.
 There were less supermarkets available after Hurricane Katrina hit New Orleans.
 Access to supermarkets in predominately Black neighborhoods was already limited prior to the storm.
 The Storm increased racial-disparities in food access and access to supermarkets.

 Work and family

 People who have nonstandard work hours, including rotating or evening shifts, may have difficulty shopping at stores that close earlier and so opt instead to shop at fast food or convenience stores, which are generally open later.
-Under welfare-to-work reforms enacted in 1996, female adult recipients must log 20 hours a week of "work activity" to receive SNAP benefits.
+The lack of accessible healthy foods increases the difficulty for these shift workers to maintain a balanced diet.
+Healthcare workers who work the night shift, especially in food deserts, report skipping meals until they leave work, because oftentimes, the only available options are pre-packaged foods or fast foods, despite their own desire to eat nutritious foods.
+One study found that shift workers who worked longer shifts self-reported higher levels of ultra-processed food consumption, as well as reporting higher levels of depression, anxiety, and stress.
+Disruptions to circadian rhythms due to irregular work schedules can lead to erratic eating patterns, in turn causing shift workers to become more susceptible to hedonic eating, the authors suggest.
+Living and/or working in a food desert amplifies one's desire to turn to ultra-processed foods and pre-packaged foods as both a means of convenience but also as a coping mechanism to deal with the occupational demands and psychological stressors shift workers face.
 If they live in a food desert and have family responsibilities, working may also limit time to travel to obtain nutritious foods as well as prepare healthful meals and exercise.